FaxHack/Cracked.io-ServerEmulator/README.md

 # How it works

-It starts a HTTPS Server, using NetCoreServer, after it modifies Hosts File, in order to allow HTTPS Redirection.
+It starts a HTTPS Server, using NetCoreServer, after it modifies the Hosts File, in order to allow HTTPS Redirection.

 ![image](https://user-images.githubusercontent.com/92642446/215857678-7c4744e9-96d1-46c8-8696-75c64a35a2fe.png)

-It generates valid response, with random credentials.
+It generates a valid response, with random credentials.
 It also uses Max Rank possible, Supreme (Worth 60 $).

 # IS THAT A BYPASS?

 Absolutely NO. This program IS NOT a Cracked.io Bypass, as its purpose is only to emulate the Cracke.io Auth Server, and this can be done by every program, or even manually!

-So please, do not call my Emulator, a "Bypass", because you would spread false informations.
+So please, do not call my Emulator, a "Bypass", because you would spread false information.

 It is not Cracked.io's fault.
 They provide a great Auth system.